 Based on the current information, potential social risks include risk of social exclusion, safety, and security, economic and physical displacement, interactions between the contractor(s) and the public, traffic management and risks related to chance findings of cultural heritage in the project area.
 Social exclusion is a key concern and it is important to ensure that the communities around the project not to be excluded from the design and implementation.
-These persons often feel excluded from decisions and any form of development and include implications for safety and security.
+These persons often feel excluded from decisions and any form of development and improvements because they are often not consulted on them.
+The implications of this are far-reaching and include implications for safety and security.
 Consultations with and inclusion of neighbouring communities vis-à-vis them having access to benefits, may result in the project delivering sustainable poverty reduction benefits to these communities.
 More direct and immediate could be for example, the park are kept safe, thus contributing to reducing crime-related activities and the endeavor's social sustainability.